Welcome! I am an Assistant Professor in the Department of Political Science at the University of Nebraska-Lincoln.

 My research interests lie in international security and conflict behavior, with a specialization in nuclear nonproliferation/counter-proliferation, extended deterrence/international institutions, nuclear latency, force structure, and deterrence and coercion strategy.

 My first project examines the role of exogenous strategic influence, namely that of the United States, on incentivizing changes in nuclear decision-making.
 The core of this research project is my first book, Delaying Doomsday: The Politics of Nuclear Reversal (Forthcoming, Oxford University Press), that explores the conditions under which states that have started nuclear weapons programs stop their pursuit as a result of pressure from the United States.
 Related work is also listed in Research.

 In related articles and book project, my co-author and I examine how uncertainty over the costs of acquiring nuclear weapons impacts the likelihood of counterproliferation agreements across a variety of theoretical conditions and cases.
 We focus how the informational environment nonproliferation advocates face explains nuclear outcomes.
 The pieces of these projects are also described in Research.

 Additionally, I have on-going co-authored research projects on nuclear latency or the precursor technology prior to nuclear weaponization.
 One paper that examines the effects of nuclear latency is forthcoming at International Studies Quarterly.
 Related pieces on the Iran nuclear deal have been published in The Washington Quarterly, and in an edited volume entitled , US Foreign Policy in a Challenging World - Building Order on Shifting Foundations.
 Other papers on nuclear latency explore its security and energy determinants, its impact on trust in the international system, and its relationship to counterproliferation policy, are all under review.
-The pieces of these projects, published and ongoing, are also described in Research.
+The pieces of these projects are also described in Research.